rstacruz/decca/README.md

 ## Usage

-See [Deku]'s documentation. `not-deku` takes the same API as deku (as of v2.0.0-rc6).
+See [Deku]'s documentation. `decca` takes the same API as deku (as of v2.0.0-rc6).
 You can use this while deku v2.0.0 is in development.

 ## Extra features

 These features are not part of deku, but are implemented here to prototype API additions to deku:

-- not-deku implements `setState` and `state`, which gets passed onto `render()` and other component [lifecycle hooks].
+- decca implements `setState` and `state`, which gets passed onto `render()` and other component [lifecycle hooks].
 This was a feature of deku v1 which was removed in v2.
 - Conversely, Components can also have an `initialState` function.

 ## Acknowledgements